amg262/SecureApiKeys/README.md

 ## 🎮 Sample Application

 The library includes a complete sample console application that demonstrates all the key features and use cases.
-Here's what the sample application demonstrates:
+When run, it outputs detailed information about different key configurations, generated examples, and security features.

 ### Running the Sample